TechSavantis/polisparalela/site/content/thinks/how-rebranding-my-business-scared-the-shit-out-of-me.md

 Two significant things happened in 2017 that set us on our journey.

 In April we started working with the brilliant and wonderful [Julia Chanteray](https://www.thejoyofbusiness.co.uk).
-With her help, over the next nine months we identified what we wanted Tomango to be, what we were good at, who we wanted to work with and how we were going to get there.
+With her help, over the next nine months we identified what we wanted Polis Paralela to be, what we were good at, who we wanted to work with and how we were going to get there.

 ![Julia Chanteray](/images/blog/julia-chanteray-portraits_23.jpg)